-Madeline Malisa is a senior fellow at the Foundation for Government Accountability, where she focuses on election and initiative integrity.
+Madeline Malisa is a senior fellow at the Foundation for Government Accountability, where she is a policy and legal expert on election and initiative integrity.

-Prior to joining FGA, she was a director of government relations at Consolidated Communications.
-Previously, she served as chief counsel to Governor Paul LePage in the State of Maine.
-She started her career in private practice.
+Prior to joining FGA, she served as chief counsel to Governor Paul LePage in the State of Maine.
+She previously worked as a corporate lobbyist and in the private practice of law.
 As a civil litigator, she tried jury trials, bench trials, and appeals, including successfully before Maine’s Supreme Court.

-She holds a Bachelor of Arts in History from St. Lawrence University, and received her Juris Doctor from the University of Maine School of Law.
+She graduated magna cum laude with a Bachelor of Arts in History from St. Lawrence University and received her Juris Doctor from the University of Maine School of Law.
 She is licensed to practice in Maine and Massachusetts.

 Madeline first experienced the value of work as a sales associate for her local Sears.
 To her, work is the foundation of freedom, self-determination, and the power to achieve the American Dream.
 She believes that one of the most important sources of America’s greatness is the opportunity for its citizens to work.